begalhalus/begalhalus/README.md

 <br />

-Hi, i'm [Fery Rahmadz](#), a passionate self-taught full stack web developer and a freelance software engineer from indonesia.
-Interested in learning and exploring more about Platform/Infra engineering, DevOps and Backend Development.
+Hi, i'm [Fery Rahmadz](#), a passionate self-taught full stack web developer and a freelance software engineer from indonesia. <br/>Interested in learning and exploring more about Platform/Infra engineering, DevOps and Backend Development.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.